Charitable Fund Options

 The types of permanent funds that you can establish at The Community Foundation —throughout your lifetime and/or through your estate—are flexible in their design to provide something for everyone.

 - Tell us how you wish the earning from your fund to be used.
 Is there a specific charity you'd like to benefit, or a specific cause?
-Or do you want to remain active by making grants recommendations throughout your life?
+Or do you want to remain active by making grant recommendations throughout your life?
 Would you like to leave a legacy that can be used to meet any community problem or opportunity?

 - Tell us what you would like to name your fund.
 It can be your name, your family's name or something else that is meaningful to you.
 You are creating a permanent legacy in that name.
 One hundred years from now, your fund will still be making gifts in whatever name you choose.
 Of course, you can also set up an anonymous fund if you prefer.